preloader

 fileKey: my-googlecloud-service-account.json

-Actual connection to the Google Pub/Sub service will only be made once Microcks will send mock messages to it.
-Let see below how to use Pub/Sub binding with AsyncAPI.
+The actual connection to the Google Pub/Sub service will only be made once Microcks sends mock messages to it.
+Let’s see below how to use Pub/Sub binding with AsyncAPI.

 2. Use Pub/Sub in AsyncAPI

-As Google Pub/Sub is not the default binding into Microcks, you should explicitly add it as a valid binding within your AsyncAPI contract.
-Here is below a fragment of AsyncAPI specification file that shows the important things to notice when planning to use Google Pub/Sub and Microcks with AsyncAPI.
-It comes for one sample you can find on our GitHub repository.
+As Google Pub/Sub is not the default binding in Microcks, you should explicitly add it as a valid binding within your AsyncAPI contract.
+Below is a fragment of the AsyncAPI specification file that shows the important things to notice when planning to use Google Pub/Sub and Microcks with AsyncAPI.
+It comes with one sample you can find on our GitHub repository.

 asyncapi: '2.0.0'